Oguzhan-Sevim/Product_Image_Recognition_Challenge_2020/README.md

 In the first part of the challenge, color histograms and gradient orientation histograms are used as descriptors.
 Then, a simple Nearest Neighbor classification rule is applied on the test images.
 More detailed description and the results can be found in decription.pdf and report.pdf files respectively.

 # Part-2:
+In this part, RFS filter bank is used for feature extraction.
+The RFS filter bank consists of 2 anisotropic filters (an edge and a bar filter, at 6 orientations and 3 scales), and 2 rotationally symmetric ones (a Gaussian and a Laplacian of Gaussian).
+Then, a minimum distance classifier and a Naive Bayes classifier (with Parzen window estimation) are applied on the test images.
+More detailed description and the results can be found in decription.pdf and report.pdf files respectively.

+# Part-3:
+In this part, we are provided with the precomputed CNN features of the data same dataset.
+For each of the 5 categories, we train a separate SVM model.
+Please check report.pdf for the details of the results.

+# Part-4:
+To be added..